-What is Flywheel?
+What is Flywheel Hosting?

-Flywheel is a hosting company, who were established in 2012, making them recent on the hosting scene.
+Flywheel Hosting is a hosting company, who were established in 2012, making them recent on the hosting scene.
 In 2013 Flywheel was in beta and then launched to the public.
 Since then they have moved to their main premises, reached over 100 employee’s and celebrated their 5th year anniversary.
 They are now located in various places around the world, including Europe, Asia, Australia and many spots in the US.

 As a company they strive on giving the best customer support, as they know how we all feel, being their themselves.
 This is one of the few reasons flywheel became a thing.
 They also take a lot of pride in their workers, who are very diverse.
 Happy staff equals happy customers, eh?

-Do Flywheel offer good hosting?
+Does Flywheel Hosting offer good hosting?

 Flywheel offers many plans.
 You are able to purchase these plans on a monthly or a yearly basis, so whichever suits you best.
 Of course, purchasing their hosting yearly means it will be cheaper in the long run.
 Flywheel offer plans for single sites and also ones for lots of installs. they even separate one from the other making it easier for a customer to choose the right plan for them.
 Altogether they have six plans, which is quite unique.